LaibahSA/fintech-starter-kit/README.md

 3. Set the deployment method to GitHub and connect your GitHub account to automate deployment.

-4. Link the project repo to your Heroku account.
+4. Link the project repository to your Heroku account.

 5. Enable automatic deploys.

 ### 3.4.
 Test & Deploy

-1. Back in VS Code, change the app title in the web/index.html file to the name of your project.
+1. Open the project folder in VS Code, change the app title in the app/web/index.html file to the name of your project.
 ```html
 <title>My Project Name</title>
 ```

 2. Commit the change in VS Code's source control tab.

-3. Push the change to the repo on GitHub.
+3. Push the change to the repository on GitHub.

 4. The app should automatically deploy within 5-minutes.